Full question:

 Answer:

-(b) If a person's failure to deliver possession is wilful and not in good faith, an aggrieved person may recover from that person an amount not more than three months' periodic rent or twice the actual damages sustained, whichever is greater, and reasonable attorney's fees.”
+If the landlord's failure to provide access is willful and not in good faith, you may be entitled to recover up to three months' rent or twice the actual damages, plus reasonable attorney's fees.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.